 Anti-Aircraft “Gun Trucks” in Iraq

 U.S. Army infantry divisions and armored cavalry regiments are equipped with mobile anti-aircraft vehicles called Avengers, HMMWV jeeps with a turret mounted on the back.
-The turret contains a FLIR sight, a laser range finder, two missile pods with four Stringer anti-aircraft missiles each, and a M3P .50 caliber machine gun under one pod.
+The turret contains a FLIR (Forward Looking Infra-Red) sight, a laser range finder, 2 missile pods with 4 Stringer anti-aircraft missiles each, and a M3P .50 caliber machine gun under one pod.

 The 3rd Cavalry Regiment persuaded the Army to send 6 engineers to Kuwait, in order to modify their 8 Avenger systems for use as convoy escort gun trucks when they entered Iraq.
-In 2 days, the engineers removed the right missile pod, replaced it with the machine-gun, took the missiles out of the left pod, and made some changes were to the fire control software.
+In 2 days, the engineers removed the right missile pod, replaced it with the vehicle’s .50 caliber machine-gun, took the missiles out of the left pod, and made some changes to the fire control software.
 The machine-gun can now fire in any direction, at any elevation, with an ammo capacity of 600 rounds instead of 250.
 The two-man crew of the Avenger can now use their FLIR and laser range finder to provide accurate long range .50 caliber machine-gun fire day or night.
 The Avengers are expected to be particularly useful at night.
-StrategyPage (May 9, 2005): Turning Avenger into a Gun Truck

 It should be noted that converting air defense guns into ground attack platforms is hardly a new development.
 As the demands of asymmetric warfare and military action in failed states continue to put pressure on global militaries, however, it’s very possible that these kinds of dual-use capabilities may start to become a design specification, rather than a field innovation.